 So if you (or your students) are using high school grades as your benchmark, please consider adjusting or letting go of your expectations.
 Here’s why.
 Not every student will be universally good at all subjects in college the way they were in high school.
 There will be classes here that will be a struggle, just because the level of work and pace of work are higher.

 Real life example: I was in a bio class at Wake that was extremely hard for me.
 I think my test grades were B, C, and D going into the final.
 This was a class that stretched me to my limits.
 I tried my best but I was just barely passing.
 My final grade was the best I could do, and believe me I was grateful to pass.
-I worried about my parents’ reaction then, and I can tell that many of our students are worried now.
-This worry will intensify as mid-term grades are released in mid-October.
+I worried about my parents’ reaction (just as your students might worry about your reaction once they have midterm grades).

 So many students feel pressure – real or imagined – to replicate their high school grades, and this can add a tremendous weight onto their shoulders.
 Striving for straight As (or even As and Bs) can come at a price – and to get the grade, you might have to give up a lot of less tangible, but equally important things, in the process.
-Dean Buchanan says it well:
+Dr. Buchanan says it well:

 “It’s much more helpful for parents and families to expect their students to ‘do their best’ in class while also striving for a healthy and well-balanced life that includes sleep, exercise, and healthy involvement with friends and extracurricular activities.